sunisdown/faster_cpython/mutable.rst

 Most optimization rely on assumptions.
 For example, inlining rely on the fact that the inlined function is not modified.
-Implement optimization in respect of the Python semantic require to implement various assumptions.
+Implement optimization in respect of the Python semantics require to implement various assumptions.

 Builtin functions
 -----------------